 Trump represents the worst of how some people see Americans: egocentric, stupid, arrogant and crass.
-How the fuck did we end up with this degenerate?
+How did we end up with this degenerate?

 Religious groups worm they way into local politics and we end up with teachers forced to teach intelligent design and abstinence only sex education.
 Yet they can’t teach about safe sex practices because these religious zealots think talking about condoms will lead kids having sex.
 They think chastity vows actually work though.

 What is the least religious state?
 I need to move there.
 Utah is a beautiful state but enough is enough.